onflow/ccf/ccf_specs.md

 - Cadence booleans is encoded as a tuple of type and value: the `Bool` type and its value.
 - Cadence strings is encoded as a tuple of type and value: the `String` type and its value.

+For compactness, encoders can omit encodings of Cadence type when Cadence optional value is nil, provided that the type information is encoded in the outer container.

 For compactness, CCF encoding skips type encoding when type can be inferred.

 As one example, the type of each element in `[String]` can be inferred to have type `String`.
 Given this, CCF encodings of `[String]` can skip encoding each element's type of `String`.
 Instead, CCF encodes `[String]` as a tuple like this: `[String]` type and a value representing a list of element values.
 This avoids redundantly encoding each element's type.